Geek of the Month: Donald Knuth

 Top 50 Linux Quotes of All Time

 I have collected 50 of my favorite "Linux quotes" of all time.
-They are some of the most entertaining quotes that I've ever heard or read, so I hope you will have fun too.
+They are without doubt some of the most entertaining quotes that I've ever read.
+Although you may have already heard some of the Linux quotes that I'm about to share with you since they are a bit old, I do hope that you will still have fun.

-So without any more delay, here they are:
+So without any more delay, here are my top 50 Linux quotes of all time:

 50. I develop for Linux for a living, I used to develop for DOS.